eleon182/imported/README.md

 - Throws an error when a naming collision is detected
 - Collision detection
 - Unit testing coverage on all interfaces for helper functions

+# Notes
+- Make sure you are not using the get function on a module during loading.
+Use the get function on demand when you need the dependency.
+- Make sure the first thing you do is run the 'init' function.
+This will load all the modules into the imported library

 # Future
 - Easy dependency override for unit testing mocking